chookmook29/cookbook/README.md

 # DishFinder

 DishFinder is a web application for people who want to upload their favourite recipes and share them with others.
-Thanks to implementation of voting mechanism, viewers can save time and effort by finding best, most popular recipes with ease.
+Thanks to implementation of voting system, viewers can save time and effort by finding best, most popular recipes with ease.

 ## UX

-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
+I wanted to build a user-friendly and user-oriented web application that allows people to store recipes and share them with others.
+App was created with simplicity in mind, also using mobile first approach.
+I strived to make functionalities obvious and easy to use.
+I wanted to make voting easy, so it's represented in clear, visually appealing way.
+My goal was also to make browsing, adding, updating and deleting recipes straight-forward and enjoyable, especially in mobile mode.
+Thanks to its design practices and clear concept I believe this web app can fulfil it's purpose.

+#### Users stories:

+User stories that has been used during development of this project:

 - As a user, I want to add new recipes, so I share them with other users.
 - As a user, I want to update or delete my old recipes.
 - As a user, I want to vote on recipes, so other users know how good/popular is given recipe.